The Freedom of Information Act and the Environmental Information Regulations

 Some of our information is provided on a commercial basis by third-party providers on our behalf.
 Section 21 of the FOI Act means that it is permissible to continue to charge for such information, as long as we publish a list of relevant charges.

-To make a request for information please write to us, detailing as clearly as possible the information you want, and giving an address for our response.
-You can apply by post or email:
+To make a request for information please write to us, detailing as clearly as possible the information you want, giving your name and an address for our response – this can be an email address.
+You can submit your request by post or email:

 Freedom of Information